igouProto/cam-based-interactive-table/Readme.txt

 How to terminate both process correctly:

-Terminate the UI window, then the backend will be quit automatically.
+Terminate the UI window, the backend will quit automatically.